"giving patients the compassion and respect they deserve"

 LEROY H. CARHART, M.D.

-LeRoy H. Carhart, M.D. has been performing abortions since 1970.
+LeRoy H. Carhart, M.D., CARE’s Medical Director, has been providing abortions since 1970.

 Advocating for Reproductive Rights